 Ben Evans, Director and Senior Associate, Greenacre Associates Ltd (UK)

-Sue Eckert, Senior Advisor, International Peace Institute and Adjunct Senior Fellow, Center for New American Security
+Sue Eckert, Non-resident Senior Adviser, International Peace Institute (IPI) and Senior Associate, Center for Strategic and International Studies (CSIS)

 Tracey Durner, Director, Financial Integrity and Inclusion, Global Center for Cooperative Security